rscarson/lavendeux-parser2/language-docs.md

 All expressions in Lavendeux will return a value, in one of the following types, which include a few categories:

-The first group of types are classified as numeric; they can all freely be converted between one another But expressions will always upgrade both values to the highest-order in this list (currency being the highest, bool, the lowest):
+The first group of types are classified as numeric; they can all freely be converted between one another, but expressions will always upgrade both values to the highest-order in this list (currency being the highest, bool, the lowest):
 - Bool: a single-bit truth value
 - Int: A 64bit integer (1, 2, 3, ...)
 - Float: A 64bit floating-point number (1.0, .2, 3e+7, ...)
 - Fixed: A fixed-point decimal value (1.22D, 4D, ...)
 - Currency: A fixed-point decimal value with a currency symbol ($1, $2.00, 3￥, ...)

-The 2nd group are compound types; attempting to convert non-compound types into one of these will result in a single-value array or object.
-For example, `1 as array` would result in `[1]`, and `1 as object` would be the equivalent to `[1] as object`, which is `{0: 1}`.

-Attemting to convert a compound value into a non-compound type will only work if the length of the compound value is 1
+Bool is an outlier here, since any type can be cast to bool - truth is determined by equivalence to 0, or by emptiness, depending on the type.

+The second group are compound types.

 Compound types include:
 - Array: An ordered set of values
 - Object: A set of values indexed by a non-compound value - it is a syntax error to use a compound type as an object key
 - Range: A special value which cannot be indexed into directly, and will always evaluate as an array in comparisions and operations.
-All ranges are inclusive
+All ranges are inclusive;

+Attempting to convert non-compound types into one of these will result in a single-value array or object.
+For example, `1 as array` would result in `[1]`, and `1 as object` would be the equivalent to `[1] as object`, which is `{0: 1}` - non-compound types are first cast to array before being transformed into objects.

+Attemting to convert a compound value into a non-compound type will only work if the length of the compound value is 1

-The last value is string, which can be freely created from any other type
+The last value is string, which any value can be cast to in order to get a string representation.

 You can use the `is` keyword to check the type of a value:
 `1 is int`, for example, or `'test' is string`